Comparing Bioceres Crop Solutions (BIOX) and Its Peers

-Bioceres Crop Solutions (NYSE: BIOX) is one of 24 public companies in the “Agricultural chemicals” industry, but how does it contrast to its competitors?
-We will compare Bioceres Crop Solutions to similar companies based on the strength of its dividends, analyst recommendations, valuation, earnings, risk, institutional ownership and profitability.
+Bioceres Crop Solutions (NYSE: BIOX) is one of 24 publicly-traded companies in the “Agricultural chemicals” industry, but how does it contrast to its rivals?
+We will compare Bioceres Crop Solutions to similar businesses based on the strength of its analyst recommendations, institutional ownership, profitability, valuation, earnings, risk and dividends.

+Bioceres Crop Solutions has a beta of 0.48, indicating that its share price is 52% less volatile than the S&P 500.
+Comparatively, Bioceres Crop Solutions’ rivals have a beta of 1.19, indicating that their average share price is 19% more volatile than the S&P 500.

-This table compares Bioceres Crop Solutions and its competitors revenue, earnings per share (EPS) and valuation.
+This table compares Bioceres Crop Solutions and its rivals gross revenue, earnings per share and valuation.

 |Gross Revenue